-- Colliers Wood / South Wimbledon: creating a new town centre at the heart of the Wandle Valley; - Mitcham: promoting well designed new homes and local businesses; - Morden: creating a more distinctive town centre with new apartments that complements the surrounding neighbourhoods; - Raynes Park: supporting - Wandle Valley Regional Park? - Wimbledon: making the most of the Wimbledon "brand" to promote Wimbledon as a world famous, well-connected business location with excellent cultural and leisure facilities.
+- Colliers Wood / South Wimbledon: creating a new town centre at the heart of the Wandle Valley; - Mitcham: promoting well designed new homes and local businesses; - Morden: creating a more distinctive town centre with new apartments that complements the surrounding neighbourhoods; - Raynes Park: supporting development in the local centre that provides for the needs of the local community and improves the local environment and street scene. - Wandle Valley Regional Park: promotes thriving town centres and businesses at the heart of the Wandle Valley, addressing flood risk and linking green spaces. - Wimbledon: making the most of the Wimbledon "brand" to promote Wimbledon as a world famous, well-connected business location with excellent cultural and leisure facilities.